nishanjayaram/Ewald_mag/README.md

 Packages required:  numpy, scipy.special, scipy.integrate , pandas.

-All relevant functions are in core.py file.
+All relevant functions needed for ewald summation are in core.py file.
 Executable file is Ewald_mag.py.
 To run code, put init python file, core.py and Ewald_mag.py in same folder.

 To run code, run "python Ewald_mag.py" on terminal in working directory.